Justin-Credible/Ionic-TypeScript-MDHA-Starter/README.md

 * Apache Cordova tools for Visual Studio (included with Visual Studio 2015)
 * [Node.js](https://nodejs.org/dist/v4.2.2/) 4.2.2

-*In addition, if you want to run on a emulator or physical device, you'll need your environment setup for iOS or Android development.*
+> Note: If you want to run on a emulator or physical device, you'll need your environment setup for iOS or Android development.

 ### Configure Visual Studio ###